Duncan Montgomery Gray Sr.: Priest

 Gray was ordained deacon on June 21, 1925, by Bishop Theodore DuBose Bratton.
 He served as deacon in Grace Church, Rosedale, Mississippi and Calvary Mission in Cleveland, Mississippi.
 He was ordained priest on June 21, 1926, after which he served as rector of Grace Church in Canton, Mississippi.
 He also served as rector in Nativity Church in Greenwood, Mississippi and St Paul's Church in Columbus, Mississippi.
 He was also a member of the Diocesan executive committee.

 Bishop

 Gray was elected, on the third ballot, bishop on January 20, 1943, during the 116th diocesan convention.
-He was consecrated on May 12, 1943, by Presiding Bishop Henry St. George Tucker in St Andrew's church in Jackson, Mississippi.
+He was consecrated on May 12, 1943, with Presiding Bishop Henry St. George Tucker as chief consecrator in St Andrew's church in Jackson, Mississippi.
 As bishop he managed to keep the church growth in the diocese steady and increased the diocesan budget.
 He was also the first bishop to be installed in the diocesan cathedral after its establishment.
 He was also instrumental in promoting racial integration.
 Gray retired on May 31, 1966, and died a less than a month later on June 25.
-His funeral took place on June 27 in St Andrew's Cathedral, presided by the Bishop of Mississippi, John Allin.
+His funeral took place on June 27 in St Andrew's Cathedral, with the Bishop of Mississippi, John Allin presiding.